 - Personal trainer: $20 to $50

-Bear in mind that these are general guidelines; you will always find someone who disagrees.
+Bear in mind that these are general guidelines and you will always find someone who disagrees.

-But there are a few things that don't broker disagreement.
+But there are a few things on which nearly everyone agrees.
 Tips are taxable, so your gift may well end up with Uncle Sam's bite marks on it.
 If you want to avoid a moral dilemma on the part of your recipient, give a gift card.
 Always include a personal note of thanks with a holiday tip.
 Last, but not least, be discreet.